 2015: The United States Marine Corps hosted the fourth annual Armed Forces Classic at Marine Corps Base Smedley D. Butler in Okinawa, Japan.
 The game featured the first meeting between 2014 NCAA tournament participants Gonzaga and Pittsburgh.

 2016: The Navy hosted just outside Pearl Habor, less than a month from the 75th anniversary of the attack on Pearl Harbor.
 The event saw its first doubleheader as Arizona defeated Michigan State and Indiana beat Kansas.

 2017: The Air Force hosted once again at Ramstein Air Base in Germany, where Texas A&M defeated West Virginia.
 Both teams ended up advancing to the Sweet 16.

-Per a November 2016 press release from ESPN Events and the U.S. Department of Defense, the 2019 event will be held at Joint Base Elmendorf-Richardson, Alaska while the 2020 game will be played at Marine Corps Base Camp in Lejeune, N.C.
+Per a November 2016 press release from ESPN Events and the U.S. Department of Defense, the 2020 event will be played at Marine Corps Base Camp in Lejeune, N.C.